canwebe/.github/profile/CONTRIBUTING.md

 ## 1. Reporting Issues

-If you encounter any bugs, issues, or have suggestions for improvements, please let us know by [opening an issue](https://github.com/CanWeBe-Org/YourRepositoryName/issues).
+If you encounter any bugs, issues, or have suggestions for improvements, please let us know by **opening an issue** in any projects.
 We welcome feedback from the community, and your input will help us enhance the quality of our projects.

 When reporting issues, please provide the following details:
 - A clear and descriptive title